-We can certainly imagine these tribes' reluctance to be more direct as they stood before Moshe and the tribal leaders.
-After all, hadn't thirty-eight years been disastrously dissipated in purposeless wandering in the wilderness because of an earlier generation's reluctance to enter the new land?
-Understandably, Moshe was incensed:

-...shall your brethren go to fight while you remain here?
+We can certainly imagine these tribes' reluctance to be more direct as they stand before Moshe and the tribal leaders.
+After all, hadn't the last thirty-eight years been disastrously dissipated in purposeless wandering because of an earlier generation's reluctance to enter the new land?
+Understandably, Moshe is incensed: ...shall your brethren go to fight while you remain here?
 Why do you break the people's resolve to cross over into the land that God gave to them?
 Just so did your fathers behave when I sent them from Kadesh Barnea to spy out the land...Now you have arisen in their place as a brood of sinful folk, only to increase God's anger against Israel.
 By turning away from Him you will cause Him to leave them in the wilderness even longer, and you shall thereby destroy this people!
 (32:6-15).

 What a striking encounter, indeed!
-As if mirroring the twin but disconnected territories of Canaan and the Transjordan, on the one side stood the aged lawgiver, flanked by Yehoshua and El'azar the Priest, the new leaders of the people.
-Moshe remembered the debacle of the Spies only too well.
-How that buoyant mission ended so tragically because the people had lacked the steadfastness to trust in God's assistance!
-Perhaps the troubling thought of his own more recent exclusion from entering the land also lurked in his mind, for he wished nothing more than to lead the people to their promised destination.
+On the one side, stands the aged lawgiver as he is flanked by the new leaders of the people.
+Moshe remembers the debacle of the Spies only too well.
+How that buoyant mission had ended so tragically because the people lacked the steadfastness to trust in God's assistance.
+Perhaps the troubling thought of his own more recent exclusion from entering the land also lurks in his mind, for he wished nothing more than to lead the people to their promised destination.
 Couldn't these tribes recognize the folly of their ways in rejecting the very future that he so desired?

-On the other side, separated by a few paces but also by a seemingly unbridgeable chasm, stood the tribes of Reuven and Gad.
-Certainly, they had fully shared in the people's fate up until this point and had experienced the communal calamity imposed by God's decree.
+On the other side, separated by a few paces and by an unbridgeable chasm, stood the tribes of Reuven and Gad.
+Certainly, they had shared in the people's fate up until this point and had taken part in the communal calamity imposed by God's decree.
 Had they not sufficiently 'paid the price'?
-Besides, why did God grant them victory over those vast tracts if not to settle them?
-Wasn't the natural division wrought by the meandering Jordan River rather inconsequential, in light of their cohesive connection to the other tribes and to the shared destiny of the people of Israel?
+Besides, why did God grant them victory over these vast tracts if not to settle them?
+Wasn't the natural division wrought by the meandering Jordan River rather inconsequential, in light of their cohesive connection to the other tribes and to their shared destiny?